 Claim to remove the time limit

-If an employee wants to argue that a fixed-term employment contract is invalid, he must file a lawsuits (Entfristungsklage).
-Such a lawsuit must be filed within three weeks after the agreed end date of the fixed-term contract.7
+If an employee wants to argue that a fixed-term employment contract is invalid, he must file a lawsuit (Entfristungsklage).
+Such a lawsuit must be filed within three weeks after the agreed end date of the fixed-term contract.5

 Deadlines apply